MikePia/structjour/readme.md

        * Then select the year and month and click 'Create Dirs'

 ## Optional setup of automatic chart generation using free data from WorldTradeData, barchart and alphavantage

+### Note regarding WorldTradingData.
+I just discovered they exist.
+The api is clean and the docs promise 250 trade limit per day and the data is good.
+I immediately added the api...
+But the limt that was enforced today and yesterday was 25.
+I don't believe that is enough to keep the api.
+I will leave it in for a couple weeks just in case they plan live up to their published limit.
    * Go to file->stock api

 ![filesettings.png](images/stockapi.png)